gastonmichel/serverlessguru-code-challenge/README.md

 The multi stage deployment is satisfied by naming every component with a stage suffix.
 Therefore, multiple stages can coexist in the same AWS account and region.
 This is a choice made for credentials simplicity sake, but multiple accounts could be implemented in a later stage.

-The CI/CD engine chosen is Github Actions, that on any commit to the branches 'main' and 'dev' deploys the entire stack with the stage name equal to the branch name.
+The CI/CD engine chosen is Github Actions, that on any commit to the branches `main` and `dev` deploys the entire stack with the stage name equal to the branch name.
 The CI/CD is executed with personal https://app.serverless.com/ access key injected via repo environment secret.

 ## Endpoint and authentication

-For every stage there is an endpoint that points to the graphql api:
+For every stage there is an endpoint that points to the graphql api.

 The main stage endpoint: